wrobelda/tt-rss-docker-compose/README.md

 ### Updating

 Restarting the container will update tt-rss from the origin repository.
 If database needs to be updated, tt-rss will prompt you to do so on next page refresh.
-Normally this happens automatically on startup.
+Normally this happens automatically on container startup.

 #### Updating container scripts